Fitness Reality X-Class Olympic Power Cage

 There are optional accessories that you can purchase which are the lat attachment and adjustable weight bench.
 I do want to mention a few small details about the powerline PPR200x which is that the hooks are circles and not j-hooks.

-The other small detail you want to know is that the pull-up bar has a knurling pattern on it.
+The other small detail you want to know is that the bar for pull-ups has a knurling pattern on it.
 Most people don’t mind it but you might want gloves on to do chin-ups.

 Also, I wanted to mention that the safety bars and lift-off rods are painted.
 So don’t be surprised that they get scratched when pulling them in and out of the holes.

-This has been a goto model for years and the reviews from many happy owners show it.
-When you add in the 10-year warranty and affordable price this will make a great power cage for any home gym that you want to build.
+This has been a go to model for years and the reviews from many happy owners show it.
+When you add in the 10-year warranty and affordable price this will make a fantastic workout cage for any home gym, or garage gym that you want to build out.

 CAP Barbell Power Rack